Hormones and the heart

 The data about hormonal therapy and cardiovascular health continues to mount.
 It seems incredible, but we have known of the protective effects of hormonal replacement and hormonal optimization and your heart for at least 25years.
 Despite this, this key missing ingredient continues to be underutilized in our cardiovascular patients.
 It is therefore the reason we diagnosed and treat hormonal imbalances to further protect and keep our cardiovascular patients safe and free from further cardiovascular events.

 Testosterone (T) has a number of important effects on the cardiovascular system.
-In men, T levels begin to decrease after age 40, and this decrease has been associated with an increase in all-cause mortality and cardiovascular (CV) risk.
-Low T levels in men may increase their risk of developing coronary artery disease (CAD), metabolic syndrome, and type 2 diabetes.
-Reduced T levels in men with congestive heart failure (CHF) portends a poor prognosis and is associated with increased mortality.
-Studies have reported a reduced CV risk with higher endogenous T concentration, improvement of known CV risk factors with T therapy, and reduced mortality in T-deficient men who underwent T replacement therapy versus untreated men.
-Testosterone replacement therapy (TRT) has been shown to improve myocardial ischemia in men with CAD, improve exercise capacity in patients with CHF, and improve serum glucose levels, HbA1c, and insulin resistance in men with diabetes and prediabetes.
+T levels begin to decrease after age 40, and this decrease has been associated with an increase in all-cause mortality and cardiovascular (CV) risk.
+Low T levels increase the risk of developing coronary artery disease (CAD), metabolic syndrome, and type 2 diabetes.
+Reduced T levels in congestive heart failure (CHF) portends a poor prognosis and is associated with increased mortality.
+Studies have reported a reduced CV risk with higher endogenous T concentration, improvement of known CV risk factors with T therapy, and reduced mortality in T-deficient men who underwent T replacement therapy versus untreated.
+Testosterone replacement therapy (TRT) has been shown to improve myocardial ischemia in patients with CAD, improve exercise capacity in patients with CHF, and improve serum glucose levels, HbA1c, and insulin resistance with diabetes and prediabetes.

 Testosterone replacement therapy has been shown to: